tonyketcham/p5-svelte-template/README.md

 ---

-# p5 svelte app
+# p5 svelte app 👋👋🏿👋🏽👋🏻👋🏾👋🏼

-This is a project template for creating a [p5.js](https://p5js.org/) sketch in [Svelte](https://svelte.dev) apps.
+This is a fun project template for creating a [p5.js](https://p5js.org/) sketch in [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):